Bounds for smooth Fano weighted complete intersections: Dimensions and

-Using the list of index $1$ Fano fivefolds provided in Table~\ref{table:Fano-dim-5} together with the same trick as in~\S\ref{section:bound}, one can compile a list of smooth well formed Calabi--Yau weighted complete intersections of dimension $4$ that are not intersections with linear cones.
-Namely, if a weighted complete intersection of multidegree $d_1,\ldots,d_c$ in $\P(a_0,\ldots,a_n)$ is Calabi--Yau, then a general complete intersection of multidegree $d_1,\ldots,d_c$ in $\P(1,a_0,\ldots,a_n)$ is Fano.
-For partial classification results concerning Calabi--Yau threefolds see~\cite{Og91}, \cite{AESZ05}, \cite{IMOU}, \cite{IIM}, and references therein.
+Using the list of index $1$ Fano fivefolds provided in Table~\ref{table:Fano-dim-5}, one can compile the list of smooth well formed Calabi--Yau weighted complete intersections of dimension $4$ that are not intersections with linear cones (cf.~\cite{Og91}).
+Namely, if there is a smooth Calabi--Yau weighted complete intersection of multidegree~\mbox{$d_1,\ldots,d_c$} in $\P(a_0,\ldots,a_n)$, then a general complete intersection of multidegree~\mbox{$d_1,\ldots,d_c$} in $\P(1,a_0,\ldots,a_n)$ is a smooth Fano variety.
+Note that the converse also holds: if there is a smooth Fano normalized weighted complete intersection of multidegree~\mbox{$d_1,\ldots,d_c$} in $\P(a_0,\ldots,a_n)$ that has index~$1$, then it follows from~\cite[Theorem~1.2]{PST} that $a_0=1$ and a general weighted complete intersection of multidegree $d_1,\ldots,d_c$ in~\mbox{$\P(a_1,\ldots,a_n)$} is a smooth Calabi--Yau variety.
+For other partial classification results concerning Calabi--Yau threefolds see \cite{AESZ05}, \cite{IMOU}, \cite{IIM}, \cite{Benedetti}, and references therein.